RishiDarkDevil/rishi-portfolio/content/project/Perceptions-of-Poverty/index.md

 ---
 title: Perceptions of Poverty
-summary: Designing a novel Contrastive Allocative Perturbative (CAP) Framework for estimating adjustable weights for poverty indicators relevant for Indian context coupled with survey data
+summary: Designing a novel Contrastive Perturbative (CP) Framework for estimating adjustable perception-based weights for poverty indicators relevant for Indian context using Discrete Choice Models

 tags:
   - Statistics